 Tamela J. Mann has most of her fullness in the cheek area, which is nicely balanced out by this wild fiery 'do!
 By creating a ton of volume on the top, Tamela avoids adding more width to her face, plus, it's just a super cool hairstyle to wear.
 Work your best features with this tapered cut that has longer jagged layers on top for maximum style versatility.
 Although this haircut would look good in any color, Tamela's deep red base with fiery tips wins the prize for best color!

 For ladies who want a longer, romantic look, check out Sarah Baker's elegant medium hairstyle here.
 Sarah's fullness is in her cheek and jaw area so she uses soft waves and a cascading side part to camouflage that area.
 This is a soft and feminine look that suits the fuller face nicely—plus it has the added versatility of updos as well.
 Wearing the hair up or off the face is very slimming and will suit the fuller face nicely.
 If you have layers around your face, leave those down to create a nice frame and provide a bit more coverage if you prefer.

-And finally, for something sleek and sophisticated, check out Kelly Osbourne's smooth side-parted hairstyle here.
+And finally, for a do' that's sleek and sophisticated, check out Kelly Osbourne's smooth side-parted hairstyle here.
 Kelly has fullness in her chin and cheek areas, so keeping the volume on the top and the ends tucked away is a great way to balance out the face.
 This is a simple yet elegant hairstyle that takes only minutes to style, so you may want to try this one out if you are in the mood for a trendy new look.